jatwaterhouse/jameswaterhouse.net/cv/james-waterhouse-cv.md

 * Prioritising roadmap and BAU work
 * Communication to senior management

-## Interim Safer Gambling Programme Manager - SB&G
-### July 2018 to October 2018
-In addition to my responsibilities as Head of Data Science, I became heavily involved in forging our early safer gambling strategy working closly with the then Managing Director of Risk and Safer Gambling.

-During this time I...
-* Met reguarly with industry groups such as [Senet Group](https://senetgroup.org.uk/) and the RGA
-* Liased with the Gambling Commission and other regulatory bodies
-* Outlined a identification and interaction strategy with machine learning and behavioural analytics at its core
-* Oversaw a interaction trial in collaboration with [the Behavioural Insights Team](https://www.bi.team/)

 ## Head of Data Science - SB&G
 ### August 2015 to October 2018
 Noticing the potential to apply machine learning and data science to SB&G's vast amounts of customer and transactional data, I set up from scratch and led the Data Science team, one of the real success stories in SBG's ascent to become the UKs leading online bookmaker.